My Photography & Travel Guide to Provence, France

 Saint-Rémy-de-Provence

-Known for its Roman ruins at Glanum and as the place where Van Gogh painted Starry Night during his stay at the Saint-Paul-de-Mausole asylum.
-The town center is elegant and walkable, with good morning markets and easy access to lavender fields on the roads toward Les Baux and Eygalières.
+Van Gogh painted Starry Night during his stay at the asylum of Saint-Paul-de-Mausole here.
+The Roman ruins at Glanum sit just outside town and are worth a morning on their own.
+The town center is elegant and walkable, with a good daily market and easy access to lavender fields on the roads toward Les Baux and Eygalières.

 Special Festivals and Holidays